I am currently working as a senior gameplay programmer on unannounced projects in the Unreal and Unity engines.

-DM-LaserTag was my first map for Unreal Tournament, where I tried to capture the style of all the low-budget laser tag arenas I went to as a kid.
+DM-LaserTag is a custom map I created for the new Unreal Tournament.
+In it, I tried to capture the style of all the low-budget laser tag arenas I went to as a kid.
 It's packed with glowing surfaces, weird, misplaced cover, and entirely too much neon.

-How to Play The Map (Warning: This is needlessly complicated until Epic figures out a better way of sharing user maps)
+How to Play The Map (This is needlessly complicated until Epic figures out a better way of sharing user maps)